Traditional Sewing Workshops Across Alaska and Beyond

 Youth Empowerment Through Ancestral Arts

-Available for keynotes, panels, classroom talks, and community conversations.
+These are available for keynotes, panels, classroom talks, and community conversations.
 I travel throughout Alaska and across the U.S.

 Quyana from the Community